Francis Camps: Other cases

 He reported on numerous deaths from carbon monoxide poisoning, accounting for nearly half of all suicides in Britain in the 1950s when coal gas was widely available in many homes until in the 1960s it was progressively replaced by the less toxic natural gas: the suicide rate in Britain fell by almost a third and has not risen since.

 His analysis of the problem of identifying the gas in bodies after death was published posthumously in his autobiography, together with other of his cases such as the Rhyl mummy and the Colchester taxi cab murder.
 In the same book, he also examined the forensic evidence involving Jack the Ripper.

+Death

+Camps died in 1972 from a perforated gastric ulcer, for which he refused to have surgery performed.

 Tribute

-The famous crime fiction author Earl Stanley Gardner dedicated one of his novels, The Case of the Duplicate Daughter, to his friend Dr, Camps in appreciation of his professional acumen.
+The author Earl Stanley Gardner dedicated one of his novels, The Case of the Duplicate Daughter, to Camps in appreciation of his professional acumen.
 A short dedication note by the author can be found at the beginning of the novel.